cabinetcat/Flash-Bitmapfont/README.md

 A Movieclip object in Actionscript 2.0 used for drawing oldskool Bitmap fonts. example

+## Usage
+- put Bitmapfont.as in your project file
+- create a new Movieclip from your library and link it with the Bitmapfont class
 ```actionscript
 var font:BitmapData = BitmapData.loadBitmap("bmp");
 var charwidth = 32;